apenwarr/redo/README.md

 If you really want to only rebuild targets that have changed, you can run `redo-ifchange target` instead.

+The reasons I like this arrangement come down to semantics:

+- "make target" implies that if target exists, you're done;
+  conversely, "redo target" in English implies you really want to *redo* it, not just sit around.

+- If this weren't the rule, `redo` and `redo-ifchange` would mean the same thing, which seems rather confusing.

+- If `redo` could refuse to run a .do script, you would have no easy one-line way to force a particular target to be rebuilt.
+You'd have to remove the target and *then* redo it, which is more typing.
+On the other hand, nobody actually types "redo foo.o" if they honestly think foo.o doesn't need rebuilding.

+- For "contentless" targets like "test" or "clean", it would be extremely confusing if they refused to run just because they ran successfully last time.

+In make, things get complicated because it doesn't differentiate between these two modes.
+Makefile rules with no dependencies run every time, *unless* the target exists, in which case they run never, *unless* the target is marked ".PHONY", in which case they run every time.
+But targets that *do* have dependencies follow totally different rules.
+And all this is needed because there's no way to tell make, "Listen, I just really want you to run the rules for this target *right now*."

+With redo, the semantics are really simple to explain.
+If your brain has already been fried by make, you might be surprised by it at first, but once you get used to it, it's really much nicer this way.

 # Can my .do files be written in a language other than sh?